Anyone who has experienced a traumatic event — an assault, accident or warfare, just to name a few — can experience symptoms of PTSD.

 Ritchie said that the stigma associated with PTSD and seeking mental health has changed over the years — but not necessarily in a linear way.

 The change has coincided with Americans’ view on soldiers, she said.
-When Vietnam veterans returned to the U.S., oftentimes service members were treated with disrespect or disregard.
+When Vietnam veterans returned to the U.S., often service members were treated with disrespect or disregard.

 But Ritchie said that it can be a challenge for younger veterans, in particular, to get help as “they don’t like talking very much about traumatic events.”
 For those people, Ritchie recommends alternative forms of therapy, such as exercise or art therapy.